 • Believing your needs were selfish

-So when you leave and start making decisions based on what you want or need, guilt shows up like a reflex.
+When you leave and start making decisions based on what you want or need, guilt shows up like a reflex.

 That doesn’t mean it is wrong.
 It means your internal wiring is catching up to your new reality.

-Fear of Punishment Can Linger in the Body
+Lingering Fear of Punishment

 Even if you no longer believe the same theology, your body may still carry old fear patterns.
+If you were taught about:

 • Hell